 A super pleasant read!
 Asagao to Kase-san is an excellent blend of conflict on romance, school, and expectations.

 The story consists of Yamada, a shy, hesitant girl, confused with her emotions towards Kase, a "boyish" girl and star of the track team.
 It's more or less your standard love story, with misunderstandings and both characters just trying to see where they are in the relationship.

 The art is nothing spectacular, but also does not disappoint.
-It does justice to each character, and you can really get a feel for what the manga is about from the soft lines and delicate features.
+It does justice to each character, and you can really get a feel for what the manga is about from the soft lines

 The characters themselves are somewhat standard, whether you're looking at it from a heterosexual or homosexual romance viewpoint.